Benchmark

 6. Conclusion

 Congratulations!
-In this guide, you learned how to:
+In this guide, you learned how to use the CustomGPT.ai API and SDK to:

 • Create an agent using a sitemap with the CustomGPT’s RAG API.